jjermann/dicedensity/COMBATANT.md

   The amount of exhaust points of the combatant (an integer).
   Each hit decreases exhausts by 1.
   If `exhausts` reaches 0 or below the combatant is considered unconscious (unless he is dead).

+  :warning: (DND settings)
+  By default `exhausts = None` which corresponds to the DND system (in this case exhausts isn't considered at all and in particular the combatant can only be dead or unconscious).

 * **`attackDie`**
   The density that is used by the attacker to check if he hits the defender.